 Slam team rider Jak Pietryga.
 Switch Varial Heel.
 Ph: Chris Johnson

 To take the ‘build’ aspect of the Southbank reclamation project first – what exactly does this entail works-wise?
 I ask this because I know a lot of people will assume that it’s nothing more complicated than ‘taking down the wooden boarding and opening up the space’ – can you give us a clearer idea of the work required?

 L: For a start, the little banks will need to be completely rebuilt, much of the paving needs to be re-laid and there is a high voltage cable supplying power to most of the National Theatre and BFI running directly below the site…

 S: We will start by marking up all cabling and services that are in the space, (this has not been done since 2005 and is a complete mess) and capping any water pipes underground, making sure not to nip the cable Louis mentioned, which is a nightmare!
 Then the contractor will strip out all the machines, materials, tools and rats that inhabit the old space right now.
-Next we demolish all the walls and facilities Southbank Centre have put up since 2005, (a recent post on our Instagram shows this clearly HERE) and rebuild the little banks from scratch.
+Next we demolish all the walls and facilities Southbank Centre have put up since 2005, (Our recent Instagram post shows this clearly) and rebuild the little banks from scratch.